Yichuans/presentation/dbar.md

 1. top 3 most urgent needs for conservation
 2. top 3 conservation opportunities using remote sensing
 3. top 3 challenges using remote sensing
+note: why do we need remote sensing <br>
-note: each person -> three post it different colour, one for each question <br>
+each person -> three post it different colour, one for each question <br>
 keep it brief <br>

 ## biodiversity targets